 Simon Moon Park

 This park offers a unique experience for kids of any age, any time of year.
-The little playground is adorable with small structures to climb and slide, a fun teeter totter and monkey bars and even a “horse” to ride.
+The little playground is adorable with small structures to climb and slide down, a fun teeter totter and monkey bars, and even a “horse” to ride.
 The little houses are perfect for pretend play.
 Scan the QR codes to see features come to life or to hear a fairy tale.

 Grab a book from the little free library; this park has plenty of spots to rest and get out of the sun.
-The paved trail connects to several other Westfield trails and they have a port-a-potty on site.
+The paved trail connects to several other Westfield trails and they have restrooms and picnic shelters on-site.

 Raymond Worth Park